ETikalenko/skills-assessment-data-engineer/README.md

 - Python script `./utils/convert_xlsx_to_csv.py` is developed to convert Excel file into CSV.
 I added new column region which is populated by sheet name
 - Description of second step mentions creating of eight view models on top of csv files.
 I decided to upload files using standard functionality of dbt - `dbt seed`.
 Then I created one staging view `stg_carmen_sightings`.
-The reasons of such desicion:
+The reasons of such decision:
   - although dbt is tool for transformation and it is not supposed to do regular file loads in database, it could be used for one time load
   - probably I could use `COPY FROM` statement or create external table in macro to load CSVs but it makes the process more complex and less repeatable in other databases